 As part of our Next Generation series, I met with Carl Morgan, H&S Advisor at Hinckley Point C Nuclear Power Station.
 Carl is working on behalf of NNB Genco, an EDF owned company who have responsibility for the Client, Principal Contractor and Principal Designer duties during the construction of Hinkley Point C, the largest building site in Europe, Carl is currently responsible for managing the health & safety of both EPR Nuclear Reactor buildings.

-Carl is CMIOSH, has 9 years Health, Safety and Fire experience and at only 28 has already worked on major projects including Pembroke Power Station, Nottingham Tram Expansion & Crossrail.
+Carl is CMIOSH, has 9 years of Health, Safety and Fire experience and at only 28 has already worked on major projects including Pembroke Power Station, Nottingham Tram Expansion & Crossrail.

 I was keen to explore how Carl first got into a career in H&S and what he has learned so far in an impressive career.